ccardehu/glvmlss/README.md

 - Cárdenas-Hurtado, C., Moustaki, I., Chen, Y., & Marra, G. (2025).
   “Generalized Latent Variable Models for Location, Scale, and Shape parameters” (Accepted for Publication in Psychometrika).

-- Cárdenas-Hurtado, C., (2023), “Generalized Latent Variable Models for Location, Scale, and Shape parameters”, PhD Thesis.
+- Cárdenas-Hurtado, C., (2023), “Generalised Latent Variable Models for Location, Scale, and Shape parameters”, PhD Thesis.
 Department of Statistics, The London School of Economics and Political Science